Temporary Resident Visa

 a) Original letterhead typed sheet from the US company/organization/association which must be addressed to the Consulate General of Mexico in San Diego specifying the following:

-b) Copy of valid official ID of the person who signed the invitation letter (with photo, full name and signature).
+b) Copy of valid official ID of the person who signed the letter of proof of employment (with photo, full name and signature “must be in ink, electronic signature is not valid”).
+The name and signature must match both in the letter and ID.

 c) Active Secretary of State Registration (Certificate of Status), printed recently and Current City Business License (copy).

 7. Original and a photocopy of financial records (last six months of bank statements - the complete official statement month by month, with full name and address – NO P.O.
-Box) which reflect monthly income and salary with minimum balance of $1220.00 us dollars at the end of the month; last six months of pay stubs; you can also submit official documents proving the ownership of a property/company/business and one photocopy.
+Box) which reflect monthly income and salary with minimum balance of $1220.00 us dollars at the end of the month as well as the last six months of pay stubs..
 If you have Investments, you can present the last twelve months of financial institution statements (- the complete official statement month by month, with full name and address – NO P.O.
 Box), showing at least $20,200 US dollars at the end of each month.
 Economic Dependent (immediate family members): If the person also applies for the visa, the minimum income required will be the equivalent of 25% additional per month for each member.
 The income required may consist of rents, pensions or income from interest or cash deposits in banking institutions, which can be proved with bank statements or a letter from a bank or government office from where the applicant receives his income, informing the monthly amount that he receives.
-Note: If the documents are from outside of the United States, you must present the original apostilled or legalized and translated into Spanish by an official translator) original and one copy.
+Note: If the documents are from outside of the United States, you must present the original apostatized or legalized and translated into Spanish by an official translator) original and one copy.

 8. Application processing fee $36.00 US dollars.
 We only accept cash and Money Order.
 Please note that in case of refusal of visa, the payment is not refundable.
 We recommend that before submitting your application, you verify your documentation is complete.